Back to People

 1784Age 17

-Jackson left the Waxhaws region to study law in Salisbury, North Carolina under Spruce Macay and later John Stokes.
+Moved to Salisbury, North Carolina, to study law under Spruce Macay and later John Stokes.

 Confidence